-Notes about structural vs. reduced form regression equations
+Structural vs. reduced form regression equations

 Arthur Goldberger, Econometric Theory, Wiley, 1964, p.
 318: “consistent estimates of structural parameters may be obtained from consistent estimates of the reduced-form parameters.”
 Consistent estimates of structural equations require special methods, such as two-stage least squares (2SLS).

 Lawrence Klein, Econometrics (2nd edition), Prentice-Hall, 1974, p.
 138: “reduced form of a system … is an alternative way of writing a system so that each endogenous variable is expressed as a function of predetermined variables alone.”
-Exogenous variables and lagged endogenous variables are predetermined (p.
+Exogenous variables and lagged endogenous variables are called predetermined (p.
 133).

 Jan Kmenta, Elements of Econometrics (2nd edition), Macmillan, 1986, pp. 651-660.
 E.g., p.
 653: “Typically, economic theory tells us which relations make up the model, which variables are to be included in each of the relations, and what is the sign of some of the partial derivatives.
 As a rule, economic theory has very little to say about the functional form of the relations, the time lags involved, and the values of the parameters.”

-And p.
+Again on p.
 656: “The reduced form of the system [of simultaneous equations] is obtained by solving the structural form equations for the values of the endogenous variables, that is, by expressing the y’s [endogenous variables] in terms of the x’s [exogenous variables] and the u’s [uncertainties or random errors].”